30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Basically, if you’re traveling with a partner, family member, or even a close friend, put a small set of your essentials in their suitcase, and ask them to do the same in yours.

 It sounds simple, but it can save you so much stress if one bag gets delayed or goes missing.
+It’s one of those underrated packing tips for travelers that makes a big difference.

 14. Always Review Your Packing List One More Time